Elephant Kashimashi: History

 In March 2006, Tominaga underwent surgery for a chronic subdural hematoma.

 Elephant Kashimashi switched record labels to Universal Music in 2007, and released the single "Oretachi no Ashita" on November 21.
 The album Starting Over followed on January 30, 2008.
 "Kizuna", released as a single on March 18, 2009, became the band's first song to be used as the theme of a film when it was selected for Kanshiki Yonezawa Mamoru no Jikenbo.
 The album Noboreru Taiyō was released on April 29, and its tour ran from May 14 to June 3.

 On September 1, 2012, Miyamoto had acute hearing loss in his left ear and underwent surgery.
 As a result live activities were suspended for a year until September 14, 2013, when they held a special concert.
 A second tribute album, Elephant Kashimashi Cover Album 2 ~A Tribute to The Elephant Kashimashi~, featuring bands such as Dragon Ash, The Back Horn, Brahman and 10-Feet was released in 2013.

 At the 2018 Space Shower Music Awards, Elephant Kashimashi were given the Best Respect Artist award for their influence and achievements in music.
 To celebrate the 30th anniversary of their debut, Elephant Kashimashi held their first nationwide tour that covered every prefecture in Japan.
 It finished with a special concert at Saitama Super Arena where they were supported by Mr. Children and Spitz.
 Their album Wake Up was released on June 6, 2018, and went on to become a winner at the 11th CD Shop Awards.
 On November 16, 2018, Akabane Station began playing Elephant Kashimashi songs as departure melodies in hopes to revitalize the area.
 Three of the band's four members are from Akabane.

 2021 marked the first year in 31 years that Elephant Kashimashi did not perform at Hibiya Open-Air Concert Hall.
 The band is celebrating its 35th anniversary in 2023.
 They released the single "Yes.
-I Do" on March 8 and will perform a nine-date arena tour in the spring.
-On June 9, they will release Elephant Kashimashi Live Archive 2007–2017, a six CD and two Blu-ray set collecting live material previously only included on limited editions of their singles and albums.
+I. Do" on March 8 and performed a nine-date arena tour in the spring.
+On June 9, they released Elephant Kashimashi Live Archive 2007–2017, a six CD and two Blu-ray set collecting live material previously only included on limited editions of their singles and albums.